Nissin Nakiryu Shirunashi Tantanmen Instant Dandan Noodle

 Nakiryu has received 1 star from MICHELIN Guide in each of the last four years, while this is the second time Konjiki Hototogisu got one MICHELIN star, sequentially last year.

-Actually, the instant ramen bowls that recreate the taste of these ramen restaurants’ signature noodle soup dishes have already been released in the market, and in fact I wrote about them in the past articles.
+Actually, the instant ramen bowls that recreate the taste of these ramen restaurants’ signature noodle soup dishes have already been introduced into the market, and in fact, I wrote about them in the past articles.

-And on March 17, 2020, the “Shirunashi (汁なし : soupless)” version instant ramen of the Nakiryu’s signature dish “Tantanmen (担々麺 : dandan noodles)” was introduced by Nissin here in Japan.
+And on March 17, 2020, the “Shirunashi (汁なし: soupless or broth-less)” version of instant ramen of the Nakiryu’s signature dish “Tantanmen (担々麺: Dandan noodles)” was released by Nissin here in Japan.

 What is Shirunashi Tantanmen?

-Shirunashi Tantanmen is the soupless version of dandan noodles featuring the spicy taste from red chili pepper and the tingling sensation from Sichuan pepper.
+Shirunashi Tantanmen is the soupless version of Japanese Dandan noodles featuring the heat and spiciness from red chili pepper and the tingling sensation from Sichuan pepper.

 Nissin Nakiryu Soupless Instant Dandan Noodles

-Let’s get back on the track.
+Now, let’s get back to the main subject.
 This is what I introduce this time “Nissin Nakiryu Shirunashi Tantanmen (Nissin 鳴龍 汁なし担々麺)”, which was created by Nissin with the help of the one-MICHELIN-starred ramen restaurant, Sosakumenkobo Nakiryu.

-The making of this soupless instant dandan noodle is very similar to that of instant Yakisoba noodles.
-Since I actually cooked the instant ramen following the instructions on the side of the bowl, here I will share it with photos.
+The making of this soupless instant Dandan noodle is very similar to that of instant Yakisoba noodles.
+Since I actually cooked the instant ramen following the directions on the side of the bowl, here I will share the cooking process with photos.